Next 12 weeks' part-time CELTA starts on 24 September 2022

 A: CELTA is the initial qualification for teaching English, recognised and required all over the world.
 No other qualification is better for finding work.
 The demand for English language learning continues to grow steadily and ISE graduates have a tremendous success rate in finding jobs both locally and abroad.
 (Examples of recent ISE CELTA graduate progression available on request from firstname.lastname@example.org)

-Q: What are the Written Assignments on?
+Q: What are the topics of the Written Assignments?

 A: You will complete four assignments: one on adult learning; one on the language system of English; one on teaching language skills; and one on classroom teaching.